 Years of Experience

-Those with one to four years of experience at the company can expect to make $49K annually on average.
-Overall, the greater share of Cushman & Wakefield, Inc. folks have five to nine years of experience and earn an average $56K per year.
+Those with one to four years of experience at the company can expect to make approximately $49K per year on average.
+Broken down by tenure, the largest share of Cushman & Wakefield, Inc. employees (33 percent) have five to nine years of experience and earn around $56K annually on average.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be Contract Negotiation; employees who claim this ability report median compensation of around $75K annually.
-A garden variety skill at Cushman & Wakefield, Inc. is Project Management; slightly less than a fourth of Cushman & Wakefield, Inc.'s people use it regularly.
+The best-paying skill to have in this role appears to be Operations Management; employees who claim this ability report median compensation of approximately $75K per year.
+A relatively widespread skill at Cushman & Wakefield, Inc. is Project Management; roughly one in five of employees use it for work.
 Employees also tend to know Microsoft Excel, Real Estate, and Budget Management.

 Benefits and Perks

 Paid time off is in short supply here, with only 36 percent receiving paid vacation and an eighth of workers receiving paid sick days.
-A large number of workers plan for retirement by taking advantage of the company-sponsored 401(k) program.
-A large number of survey participants receive health insurance, and most employees get dental coverage.
-Privileges also include a company cell phone, life insurance, a casual working environment, and free drinks.
+Most survey participants save up for retirement through a 401(k) plan.
+Health insurance comes as part of the deal for a large number of employees, and a solid majority of workers report receiving dental coverage as well.
+Advantages of working here also include a subsidized cell phone, life insurance, a casual working environment, and free drinks.